Cannabis SMS compliance

 Questions buyers ask before booking.

-Yes, when subscribers have explicit consent, opt-outs are honored, and content meets carrier policies.
-The operational mechanics matter as much as the legal posture.
+Yes, when subscribers have given explicit opt-in, opt-outs are honored immediately, and content meets carrier policies (10DLC registration, no prohibited claims, no minors).
+State rules around quiet hours, age confirmation, and consent disclosures vary — operational discipline matters as much as the legal posture.

-No. This is operational guidance.
-Always work with qualified legal counsel on your specific situation.
+No. Everything here is operational guidance.
+Work with qualified legal counsel on your jurisdiction-specific obligations and with your carriers of record on 10DLC posture.

 Audit your compliance posture.